Youth and community work

 • skills in critical thinking, analysis and reflection that can be applied during your fieldwork practice

-• empathy, and a commitment to equality and non-judgemental practice
+• empathy, and a commitment to non-judgemental practice

 • problem-solving skills developed by integrating theory and practice